 [For brands interested in a first-party (1P), wholesale relationship with Amazon, see our page on Amazon Vendor Central.]

 What is Amazon Seller Central?

 In a third-party relationship with Amazon, the brand (i.e., the source of the products) is also the retailer (i.e, the seller) and manages a storefront on Amazon.
 The brand lists products and receives orders for those products.
 In this case, the brand uses the Amazon platform to sell and market directly to Amazon customers via the Seller Central interface (though many companies use third-party solutions such as ChannelAdvisor to make the process easier).
 The brand is responsible for listing products, as well as fulfilling sales and providing customer service.
 Items sold by a third party often include the same product description as those sold via first party.
 The only difference for shoppers is the “Sold by” line on the product page, where the name of the brand would be listed, instead of “Sold by Amazon.”

 Within Seller Central, you’ll be able to monitor and update your product listings, download business reports about your performance, leverage the Amazon Support team and keep track of your Amazon sales for each of your products.

-Warehousing and Fulfillment
+Warehousing and Fulfilment

 Amazon sellers are responsible for warehousing products and fulfilling customer orders.

 One major benefit using FBA as a third-party seller is access to Amazon Prime customers.
 There are an estimated 50 million loyal Prime customers worldwide, and these customers tend to spend almost twice as much as the average Amazon customer.
-Amazon’s excellent reputation for customer service translates to consumer trust when Amazon fulfills orders.
+Amazon’s excellent reputation for customer service translates to consumer trust when Amazon fulfils orders.